What We Know About The Victims Of The Dayton Shooting

 Logan M. Turner, 30

-Turner was a resident of Springboro, Ohio, and a machinist at the Thaler Machine Company, according to his Linkedin page.
+Turner was a resident of Springboro, Ohio, and a machinist at the Thaler Machine Co., according to his LinkedIn page.
 His mother, Danita Turner, told the Dayton Daily News that he was out on Saturday night in the Oregon District with his friends to celebrate his recent 30th birthday.

 "He was very generous and loving and the world's best son," Turner's mother told the newspaper.
 "Everyone loved Logan.
-He was a happy go lucky guy."
+He was a happy-go-lucky guy."

-Turner's mother said he was a graduate of Sinclair Community College and the University of Toledo, where he studied engineering.
+Turner's mother said he was a graduate of Sinclair Community College and the University of Toledo, where he had studied engineering.

 Nicholas P. Cumer, 25

-Cumer was a graduate student in the Master of Cancer Care program at Saint Francis University in Loretto, Penn., according to a statement released by the school on Sunday afternoon.
+Cumer was a graduate student in the master of cancer care program at Saint Francis University in Loretto, Penn., according to a statement released by the school on Sunday afternoon.

-"Nicholas was dedicated to caring for others," wrote University President Fr.
-Malachi Van Tassell.
+"Nicholas was dedicated to caring for others," wrote the university's president, Malachi Van Tassell.
 "He was recognized at the 2019 Community Engagement Awards among students who had completed 100+ hours of service.
 In addition he was a graduate assistant with the university marching band."

-Cumer had been in Dayton this summer completing an internship program with The Maple Tree Cancer Alliance.
+Cumer had been in Dayton this summer completing an internship program with the Maple Tree Cancer Alliance.

 Thomas J. McNichols, 25

 McNichols was a father of four from Dayton, according to the Dayton Daily News.
-His two daughters and two sons range from ages two to eight.
-His aunt Donna Johnson told the newspaper that everyone regarded him as a "gentle giant."
+His two daughters and two sons range from ages 2 to 8.
+His aunt, Donna Johnson, told the newspaper that everyone regarded him as a "gentle giant."

-Jevin Lamar, a cousin of McNichols, told the New York Times that McNichols - who went by Teejay - was "a great father, a great brother — he was a protector."
+Jevin Lamar, a cousin of McNichols, told the New York Times that McNichols, who went by Teejay, was "a great father, a great brother — he was a protector."

 Johnson said McNichols attended Dunbar High School in the city and worked at a Dayton factory.
 She added that McNichols went to the Oregon District on Saturday night with a cousin.